Recruiter2/mini-reloaded/README.md

 ## Get Started

 > ***Warning***
-> Mini moulinette is not 100% accurate, the tests may not cover every edge cases like moulinette.
+> Mini reloaded is not 100% accurate, the tests may not cover every edge cases like moulinette.
 Use with caution.

 1. Go to your root `~` directory.